pfrazee/fuego/README.md

 ## Background

-Fuego is a Web service built in concert with a [Web browser named Beaker](https://beakerbrowser.com).
+Fuego is a Web service built in concert with a Web browser named [Beaker](https://beakerbrowser.com).
-It integrates into the browser in novel ways, as part of our mission to drive decentralization forward.

 Beaker uses the [Dat peer-to-peer hypermedia protocol](http://dat-data.com) to host websites.
 Dat is a bit like BitTorrent.